croquet/microverse/docs/Avatar.md

 ### `endMotion(dx:number, dy:number)`

-Called repeatedly when the shell sends the `motion-end` DOM message from the Microverse shell, typically when the joystick is released.
+Called when the shell sends the `motion-end` DOM message from the Microverse shell, typically when the joystick is released.

 ### `walkLook():Matrix4`